Coronavirus (COVID-19) Resources

 - If your illness worsens, seek medical care.
 Before going to the doctor’s office or emergency room, call ahead and tell them your symptoms.
 They will tell you what to do.

-- More information from the CDC here.
+- More information from the Minnesota Department of Health here and the CDC here.

 Manage your mental health: